Kirsty Coventry: 2000 and 2004 Olympics

-2004 Olympics

-At the 2004 Olympics in Athens, Coventry won three medals, including a gold medal in the 200 meter backstroke.
+She qualified for the 2002 Commonwealth Games in Manchester, England, winning gold in the 200 metre individual medley event.
+She finished with a time of 2:14.53, a Commonwealth Games record.

+Coventry qualified for her second Olympics, in 2004 in Athens, Greece.
+She won three medals, including a gold medal in the 200-metre backstroke event; where she broke an African continental record.
+Coventry won a silver medal in the 100 metre backstroke event.
+She finished behind the winner by 0.13 of a second, breaking an African record of 1:00.50.
+She claimed her bronze medal in the 200 metre individual medley event, breaking an African record of 2:12.72.
+Her three medals were the only medals won by Zimbabwe in the 2004 Summer Olympics, which was their second-highest medal count ever.
+Coventry also became the nation's first athlete in its history to claim an individual Olympic medal.

 College career

-As a student at Auburn University, Coventry helped lead the Tigers to National Collegiate Athletic Association (NCAA) Championships in 2003 and 2004.
-In 2005, she was the top individual scorer at the NCAA Championships and captured three individual titles including the 200-yard and 400 y individual medley (IM), and the 200 y backstroke for the second consecutive season.
+As a student at Auburn University in Alabama, United States, Coventry helped lead the Tigers to National Collegiate Athletic Association (NCAA) Championships in 2003 and 2004.
+In 2005, she was the top individual scorer at the NCAA Championships and captured three individual titles including the 200-yard and 400-yard individual medley (IM), and the 200-yard backstroke for the second consecutive season.
 She was named the College Swimming Coaches Association Swimmer of the Meet for her efforts.
 Other awards include 2005 Southeastern Conference (SEC) Swimmer of the Year, and the 2004–05 SEC Female Athlete of the Year.
 She was also the recipient of the 2004–05 Honda Sports Award for Swimming and Diving, recognizing her as the outstanding college female swimmer of the year.

+In 2006, she graduated from Auburn with a Bachelor of Science in Hotel and Restaurant Management.

-2005 World Championships
+2005 and 2007 World Aquatics Championships

-At the 2005 World Championships in Montreal, Coventry improved on her 2004 Olympic medal count by winning gold in both the 100 m and 200 m backstroke and silver in the 200 m and the 400 m IM.
+At the 2005 World Championships in Montreal, Canada, Coventry improved on her 2004 Olympic medal count by winning gold in both the 100 m and 200 m backstroke and silver in the 200 m and the 400 m IM.
 She bettered her Olympic gold-winning 200 m backstroke time with a performance of 2:08.52.
-She was one of just two swimmers from Zimbabwe along with rising junior Warren Paynter.
-Her performance allowed her country to rank third in the medal count by nation.
-In addition, she picked up the female swimmer of the meet honors.
+She was one of just two swimmers from Zimbabwe along with Warren Paynter.

-2007 World Championships

-In Melbourne at the 2007 World Championships, Coventry won silver medals in the 200 m backstroke and 200 m IM.
+In Melbourne, Australia, at the 2007 World Championships, Coventry won silver medals in the 200 m backstroke and 200 m IM.
 She was disqualified in the 400 m IM when finishing second to eventual winner Katie Hoff in her heat.
 Coventry finished in a disappointing 14th place in the 100 m backstroke in a time of 1:01.73, failing to qualify for the final.
 She continued her good form of 2007 by winning four gold medals at the International Swim Meet in Narashino, Japan.
 She led the way in the 200 m and 400 m IM as well as the 100 m and 200 m backstroke.
+In the 2007 All-Africa Games in Algiers, Algeria, Coventry won seven gold and three silver medals.